mdozmorov/Programming_notes/README.md

 - [CMake Cookbook](https://github.com/dev-cafe/cmake-cookbook) - This repository collects sources for the recipes contained in the CMake Cookbook published by Packt and authored by Radovan Bast and Roberto Di Remigio

+- [Java Programming for Beginners – Full Course](https://youtu.be/A74TOX803D0) - 4h 10m video course, from Hello World to Object Oriented Programming

 - [Learn C Programming with Dr. Chuck (feat. classic book by Kernighan and Ritchie)](https://youtu.be/j-_s8f5K30I) - video course, 9h38m

 - [learngo](https://github.com/inancgumus/learngo) - 1000+ Hand-Crafted Go Examples, Exercises, and Quizzes